 Pueraria Formula (Ge Gen Tang) is a great formula to have on hand during the first signs of a wind-cold invasion of the tai-yang aspect.
-It is beneficial for you and your patients to keep it on hand before exposure, since it works best during the first few hours of the initial stage of a wind-cold invasion.
-Educate your patients to monitor the signs of stiffness in the neck or upper back, the beginnings of generalized body aches, and aversion to wind and/or cold with absence of sweating (low-grade fever may or may not be present.)
+It is beneficial for you and your patients to keep in on hand at home before exposure, since it works best during the first few hours of the initial stage of a wind-cold invasion.
+Educate your patients to monitor the signs of stiffness in the neck or upper back, the beginnings of generalized body aches and aversion to wind and/or cold with absence of sweating (low-grade fever may or may not be present.)
 If taken when the above signs are first observed, Pueraria Formula can effectively eliminate the symptoms and guide the wind-cold out of the body within a few hours.

-Editor: This formula is not currently available due to FDA ban on products containing ephedra Gan Mao Ling Formula (Gan Mao Ling Pian) is a modern formulation of Chinese herbs chosen for their anti-viral properties.
-The anti-viral herbs are cold; persons with a strong, or yang, constitution can safely use Gan Mao Ling Formula after suspected exposure but prior to onset of symptoms in order to kill the virus before it has an opportunity to fully engage an immune response.
+Gan Mao Ling Formula (Gan Mao Ling Pian) is a modern formulation of Chinese herbs chosen for their anti-viral properties.
+The antiviral herbs are cold; persons with a strong or yang constitution can safely use Gan Mao Ling Formula after suspected exposure but prior to onset of symptoms in order to kill the virus before it has an opportunity to fully engage an immune response.
 Patients with very weak or pronounced cold constitutions should reserve use of Gan Mao Ling Formula until they become symptomatic, since the cold herbs can damage the qi of the middle burner if taken without discretion.

-Yin Chiao Formula (Yin Qiao San) was originally designed to treat windheat skin rashes such as chicken pox.
+Yin Chiao Formula (Yin Qiao San) was originally designed to treat wind-heat skin rashes such as chicken pox.
 Today it is used to treat a variety of wind-heat patterns affecting the upper body and respiratory tract with symptoms such as headache, mild fever or skin itching.
 It is especially indicated when a mild to moderate sore throat is part of the pattern, when the wind-heat is affecting the skin, or during the first 12 hours of onset.